About the Program

 PhD in Film and Media

 Students in the Film and Media PhD are encouraged to situate moving images within the larger theoretical and analytical frameworks of a range of other disciplines.
-They integrate the traditions of history, law, literature, religion, and political theory to the newer disciplines of film studies and digital media, applying the tools of post-structuralism, psychoanalysis, new historicism, Frankfurt School, feminist theory, queer theory, post-colonialism, and deconstruction.
+They integrate the traditions of history, law, literature, cultural studies, gender studies, and political theory to the newer disciplines of film studies and digital media, applying the tools of post-structuralism, psychoanalysis, new historicism, media archaeology, Frankfurt School, feminist theory, queer theory, post-colonialism, and critical race theory.
 Many combine their degree study with a campus designated emphasis (graduate “minor”) in New Media, in Critical Theory, or in Women, Gender and Sexuality.

 Designated Emphasis in Film Studies

-PhD students at Berkeley may add a Designated Emphasis in Film Studies to their major fields.
-The designated emphasis provides curricular and research resources for students who want to concentrate on film within their respective disciplines and have their work formally recognized.
-Designed to bring together faculty and students from different departments, the program provides a unique context for rigorous cross-disciplinary thinking and promotes innovative research in the theory and history of cinema.
+PhD students at Berkeley outside the Department of Film & Media may add a Designated Emphasis in Film Studies to their major fields.
+The designated emphasis provides curricular and research resources for students who want to concentrate on film and media research within their respective disciplines and have their work formally recognized.
+Designed to bring together faculty and students from different departments, the program provides a unique contliext for rigorous cross-disciplinary thinking and promotes innovative research in the theory and history of cinema and media studies.

 Admission to the University

 The following minimum requirements apply to all graduate programs and will be verified by the Graduate Division:

 - A bachelor’s degree or recognized equivalent from an accredited institution;

 - A grade point average of B or better (3.0);